Knights-Code/Squire/README.md

 Squire
 ======
-An in-development open source application for D&D DMs and players to assist with character management.
+An in-development open source application to assist with character management for D&D players.

 Samantha Schaffer

 Tom Chataway